Ten Reasons Why Wedding Music is so Important

 6 Music brings people together

 Music doesn’t only bring people together, but it magically fills any awkward silences when people are milling around.
+For this reason we strongly recommend a milling playlist as this will add to the atmosphere of the day and eases out any pre-wedidng nerves, and gently sets the tone for the day.

 7 Get your guests to contribute